The John E. and Alice L. Butler

 On September 6, 2012, the Butler Venture Accelerator launched at Babson's San Francisco campus.

 Infrastructure – The Infrastructure provides for the coordination of mentors and advisors, assessments, workshops, space, peer groups, events, resources and fundraising.
-Cindy Klein Marmer, Manager of the John E. and Alice L. Butler Venture Accelerator Program, and Antonette Ho, Manager of Entrepreneur Programs, manage the infrastructure for the Accelerator.

 Explore – In this phase students are generating and exploring ideas, conducting research and validating market opportunities.
 This involves industry and market analysis to determine the feasibility of an opportunity and an articulation of the problem, social and/or economic need.
 A feasibility study must be completed before moving to the next phase.
-Cindy Klein Marmer Mary Gale are the advisors for this phase.

 Pursue - This phase involves shaping the opportunity, and creating a plan for execution.
 This involves market research, talking to customers, building prototypes, proving technologies, and building leadership teams.
-Professors Mary Gale and Caroline Daniels are the advisors for this phase.

 Launch and Grow - In this phase ventures are launched and executed, and students “live” the experience; creating a revenue stream, finding investors, and marketing their products and services.
-Professor John Hallal is the advisor for this phase.